JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 ### Practical example: Histogram of stopping time of Collatz function

-Let's compute the histogram of `collatz_stopping_time` over some range of initial value.
+Let's compute the histogram of `collatz_stopping_time` over some range of initial values.
 Unlike the histogram example above, we know that the stopping time is a positive integer.
 So, it makes sense to use an array as the data structure that maps a bin (index) to a count.
 There is no pre-defined reducing function like `mergewith!` we can use.